This article describes the effects of a scorpion sting.

 - Inability to hold in stool

 Most stings from North American scorpions do not need treatment.
-Children 6 years and younger are more likely to have harmful effects from poisonous types of scorpions.
+Children 6 years and younger are more likely to have harmful effects from venomous types of scorpions.

 Before Calling Emergency